calnix/Yieldcurity/submission_process.md

     - Are all important edge cases and states being tested?
     - For bug fixes, is there a new test that would have caught the bug?
     - If there are any issues that should hold up merge, mark the PR as Changes Requested.

-#### Make note of the kinds of variables that affect the feature:

-- User input
-- Existing state
-- Other protocols
-- Time

 > Other references: see [Code](/yieldcurity_standard.md#code), [Contract](/yieldcurity_standard.md#contract), and [DeFi](/yieldcurity_standard.md#defi) checklists.